awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 ### Roles<a name="bootstrapping-contract-roles"></a>

-The `DefaultStackSynthesizer` requires four IAM roles for four different purposes\.
+The `DefaultStackSynthesizer` requires five IAM roles for five different purposes\.
 If you are not using the default roles, the synthesizer needs to be told the ARNs for the roles you want to use\.
 The roles are:
 + The *deployment role* is assumed by the AWS CDK Toolkit and by AWS CodePipeline to deploy into an environment\.
+Its `AssumeRolePolicy` controls who can deploy into the environment\.
+The permissions this role needs can be seen in the template\.
++ The *lookup role* is assumed by the AWS CDK Toolkit to perform context lookups in an environment\.
 Its `AssumeRolePolicy` controls who can deploy into the environment\.
 The permissions this role needs can be seen in the template\.
 + The *file publishing role* and the *image publishing role* are assumed by the AWS CDK Toolkit and by AWS CodeBuild projects to publish assets into an environment: that is, to write to the S3 bucket and the ECR repository, respectively\.
 These roles require write access to these resources\.
 + *The AWS CloudFormation execution role* is passed to AWS CloudFormation to perform the actual deployment\.
 Its permissions are the permissions that the deployment will execute under\.
 The permissions are passed to the stack as a parameter that lists managed policy ARNs\.